neharahate07/E-commerce-Power-Bi-Dashboard/README.md

 ## 🚀 How to Use
 1. Download the `.pbix` file
 2. Open in Power BI Desktop
 3. Explore interactive visuals and insights

+## 🚀 Author
+Neha Rahate